pkarsy/rfboot/help/Installation.md

                              # The instructions here, use geany as text editor

 > sudo apt-get install gtkterm # a serial terminal.
 I suggest to use this serial terminal
-                               # before try you luck with another one.
+                               # before try your luck with another one.

 > sudo apt-get install git   # To easily download rfboot.
 ```